toiletpapercodes/snake-game/README.md

-# snake-game
+Snake game
-this game is about a black snake(black guy) eating apples(picking up cottons)
+This is just an ordinary snake game